 As part of my agreement with the new paid tutorials with Christi, this tutorial will not be a full tutorial but rather a vast overview.
+You can also use the free Fancy Bird Tutorial as a guide to create this Phoenix.
 I will also tell you my trick (that differ’s from Christi’s) as I did not have “chunky” glitter in my arsenal of supplies.
 Here’s a few of my “in process photos” of my Fiery Phoenix project.

 The biggest thing that I did different from Christi’s Fiery Phoenix tutorial (available for purchase on her website) was instead of using chunky glitters at the end of the project, I used gold & bronze leaf.
 In order to get that rich crackled effect, I added small pieces along the main piece of my design.
 Then I rolled it into a ball and finally finished by shaping it.
 This allowed the leaf to move, stretch, crackle, and add a gorgeous shimmery effect to my Phoenix.
 (See the photos at left to view the cracked effect left behind by randomly placing tiny bits of leafing.)